Georg Trump

 Georg Trump (10 July 1896 – 21 December 1985) was a German graphics, typeface and postage stamp designer, known for designs such as the book typeface Trump Mediaeval (1954), the slab serif City (c.
 1931) and the condensed, industrial Schadow.

-Trump fought in both WWI and WWII, the latter which left him severely wounded.
+Trump fought in both WWI and WWII, the latter of which left him severely wounded.
 He studied under Friedrich Hermann Ernst Schneidler, and was a fellow lecturer with Jan Tschichold in Munich.
 He worked for the Berthold Type Foundry and then the Weber Type Foundry in Stuttgart.